Convair CV-240 family: Civil variants

 CV-340 with improved soundproofing and an option for weather radar.
 Maximum weight rose to 49,700 lbs.
 An optional increase from 44 to 52 passengers was facilitated by the replacement of the carry-on luggage area with two more rows of seats, marked by the addition of an extra cabin window.
 This option was taken up by several airlines including Swissair, Lufthansa and SAS.
 Finnair operated the type from 1956 until 1980.

+On March 13, 1957, Brooklyn Dodgers owner Walter O'Malley purchased a Convair 440 Metropolitan for $734,908.96 to travel the team during the 1957 season, and this plane was used as the team moved to Los Angeles for the 1958 season.